A massive snowstorm left dozens stranded in an Ikea. They slept on the display beds.

 “We just laughed at the situation, because we will probably not experience it again,” Barrett said.

-The storm on Wednesday was the heaviest snowfall Denmark has seen since 2018, according to DR. On just the first day of December, the Nordic country was hit with 20 percent of the snowfall Denmark typically sees over the entire month.
+The storm on Wednesday was the heaviest snowfall Denmark had seen since 2018, according to DR. On just the first day of December, the Nordic country was hit with 20 percent of the snowfall Denmark typically sees over the entire month.

-Last week, 61 people spent three nights stranded at Britain’s highest altitude pub.
+Last week, 61 people spent three nights stranded at Britain’s highest-altitude pub.
 Most of the customers made the trek to the Tan Hill Inn in Yorkshire to see an Oasis cover band, while others went just for a drink.
 But snow and heavy winds brought down power lines, the Associated Press reported.
 Fallen trees and debris blocked roadways.
-Over the next few days, the stranded crew watched movies, played trivia and board games and sang Karaoke.
+Over the next few days, the stranded crew watched movies, played trivia and board games, and sang Karaoke.

 There are few stores that could meet all of one’s needs if a blizzard suddenly strands shoppers.
 Ikea is one of them.
 The store was stocked with food and had plenty of beds — allowing the group to embark on Goldilocks-style journeys to choose the perfect resting spot.